datahub-project/datahub/docs/how/delete-metadata.md

 ## Delete using Broader Filters

 _Note: All these commands below support the soft-delete option (`-s/--soft`) as well as the dry-run option (`-n/--dry-run`).
 Starting v0.8.29 there is a new option: `--include-removed` that deletes softly deleted entities that match the provided filter.
-Starting v0.9.4, these commands also delete references of deleted entities by default.
-You can use `--keep-references` to change default behavior._
+Starting v0.9.4, these commands also support deleting references of entities being deleted via `--delete-references`.
+This is important to use if you don't want to have ghost references in your metadata model and want to save space in the graph database._

 ### Delete all datasets in the DEV environment